 There are several factors that you need to consider to find out the most powerful leaf blower for yourself.

 However, when someone starts to look for a powerful leaf blower, the first confusion that eats up their mind is what is this CFM & MPH thing, and what do you understand by them.
 Let’s make that confusion clear first.

 CFM vs. MPH — What they mean & Which one is more important?

 CFM is the abbreviated form of “Cubic Feet Per Minute.”
 It is the measurement of the air volume velocity coming out of the blower in 1 minute or 60 seconds.

 On the other hand, MPH means “Miles Per Hour.”
 It is the measurement of the airspeed of the air coming out of the blower in 1 hour or 60 minutes.

 Alright, how do we use them to measure the blowing power of the blower?

 Typically, the first metric that you should take into consideration to measure the power of a blower is the CFM count.
 I prefer High CFM blowers over high MPH blowers, and I’ll tell you why.

-So, what does a blower with high CFM count means?
-It means that the blower exerts more powerful force out of the tube.
+So, what does a blower with a high CFM count means?
+It means that the blower exerts a more powerful force out of the tube.
 It ensures that there’s actually more power to unleash.
 High CFM also tells you that you can blow through a wider radius with it.